bropple/PiSynth/README.md

-# 471-Final-Project
+# PiSynth

-Final Project for ECE 471 Umaine class using Raspberry Pi 3B+.
+Final Project for ECE 471 at University of Maine.

+PiSynth is a functional hardware FM synthesizer featuring the Yamaha YM2612/YM3438 chips.
+It is driven by a Raspberry Pi running Raspbian Linux.

 Includes code for interfacing with a I2C 16x2 LCD display and configuring GPIO pins, all using the linux interface.